-13.1 Discontinued operations: 2022
+13.1 Discontinued operations: 2023

-Senwes Seed (division
+Senwes Seed (division)

-Senwes as the legal and beneficial owner of its seed division within Senwes Ltd, offering seed processing services, is in the final negotiation phase for the terms in concluding a sale of the Senwes Seed operations to a third party.
-A resolution was adopted by the Senwes board of directors resolving that the CEO and CFO are duly authorised to sign and conclude the sale agreement of the operations.
-The expected effective date of the transaction is 1 November 2022.
+Senwes as the legal and beneficial owner of its seed division within Senwes Ltd, offering seed processing services, concluded a sale of the Senwes Seed operations to a third party.
+The effective date of the transaction was 1 February 2023.
+It is expected that the transfer of the property, as final step of the sale, will be concluded during August 2023.
 The operations of the seed division within Senwes Ltd are therefore disclosed as discontinued for the current financial year and comparative period.

 GROUP

-2022 2021
+2023 2022

 R'm R'm

-Services rendered 19 20
+Services rendered 18 19

-Revenue 19 20
+Revenue 18 19

-Cost of sales (2) (2)
+Cost of sales (1) (2)

-Gross profit 17 18
+Gross profit 17 17

-Distribution, sales and administrative expenses (15) (19)
+Distribution, sales and administrative expenses (15) (15)

-Profit/(loss) before tax from operations 2 (1)
+Profit before tax from operations 2 2

 Tax - -

-Profit/(loss) after tax 2 (1)
+Profit after tax 2 2

 Summarised cash flows are as follows:

-Generated from operating activities 1 6
+Generated from operating activities 4 1

-Used in investing activities (1) (6)
+Used in investing activities (3) (1)

-(Used in)/generated from financing activities - -
+Used in financing activities (1) -

 Net increase in cash flows - -

-The contract of the district o - The same Called

-The major asset class of the division classified as held for sale as at 30 Ap orii are as follows:
+The major asset class of the division classified as held for sale as at 30 April are as follows:

-Assets

-Property, plant and equipment 19 -

-Total non-current assets held for sale 19 -